-The table/lectern and the prie dieu may be removed after the Sermon, and in any case before the Great Thanks giving.
+The table/lectern and the prie dieu may be removed after the Sermon, and in any case before the Great Thanksgiving.

-H. Participant List - Worksheet
+H. Participant List - Worksheet B

 Role Name Notes

 Ordaining Bishop

-Bishop's Chaplain May be one of the Deacons or other person
+Bishop's Chaplain CttO, unless otherwise assigned by CttO

 Other Bishop

 Preacher Check with the Bishop before inviting

 Deacon (Gospel)1 Read or Chant

 Deacon (Litany)1 Permission of the Bishop if Litanist is not a Deacon

 Deacon (Tablet)1

 Deacon (Dismissal)

-Lay Presenter May have more than the number listed here
+Lay Presenter here

 Lay Presenter

 Lay Presenter

 Clergy Presenter

 Clergy Presenter

 Clergy Presenter

 Gift Bearer (Wine)

 Gift Bearer (Bread)

 Reader (1st Lesson)3

 Reader (2nd Lesson)

 Master of Ceremonies

-Organist/Choir Master Be sure to discuss requirements in this document which apply to musicians
+Be sure to discuss requirements in this

+Organist/Choir Master document which apply to musicians

 Crucifer

 Thurifer Optional

 Boatman Optional

 Ministering Clergy4

 Ministering Clergy

 Ministering Clergy

 Ministering Clergy

-&lt;sup>1A single deacon can carry out multiple roles.
+1A single deacon can carry out multiple roles.

-$^2$ Deacon Ordinands should be presented by at least one Deacon; Priest Ordinands should be presented by at least one Presbyter.
+2Deacon Ordinands should be presented by at least one Deacon; Priest Ordinands should be presented by at least one Presbyter.

-&lt;sup>3One person may read both the lessons.
+3One person may read both the lessons.

-&lt;sup>4These will assist in the administration of the Sacrament.
+4These will assist in the administration of the Sacrament.
 May have as many as are required.